vgrazian/claim/README.md

 ```

 ## Subsequent Runs
-After the initial setup, the application will automatically use the stored API key:
+After the initial setup, the application will automatically use the stored API key.
+If the API key needs to be changed you will need to manually delete the config file.

 ```bash
 cargo run
 ```
 ## Output:
 ```text
 Loaded API key: your******
 Using API key for claims processing...